AbiramiSukumaran/cfbq-remote-function/README.md

 # cfbq-remote-function
-A Python Cloud Function to predict the success score of a movie based on its GENRE and RUNTIME is being invoked as a remote function from BIGQUERY.
+A Python Cloud Function to predict the success score of a movie based on its GENRE and RUNTIME, is being invoked as a remote function from BIGQUERY.

 **#To try this demo, access developer credits from here: https://gcpcredits.com/codevipa**